Test and trace support payment

 Who can get the Test & Trace Support Payment?

-To get the Test & Trace Support Payment, you must be:
+To get the Test & Trace Support Payment, you must:

-- (Please note that you must complete the NHS registration process or your details will not appear on the NHS system and we will be unable to award your payment)
+- have been asked to self-isolate by NHS Test & Trace either because you’ve tested positive for coronavirus or have recently been in close contact with someone who has tested positive, and who are not fully vaccinated.
+(Please note that you must complete the NHS registration process or your details will not appear on the NHS system and we will be unable to award your payment)

-- unable to work from home and will lose income as a result
+- be unable to work from home and will lose income as a result of self isolating

 • They are employed or self-employed.